 Thirdly, kettlebells are loved for adding a functional element to our traditional weightlifting exercises.
 As you lift the weight and move it in a thrusting manner, you imitate activities that we do in our daily lives, conditioning our muscles to get comfortable with those activities.

-In contrast, dumbbell training is typically limited to a few basic movements.
-For these reasons, kettlebells are often the preferred choice for those looking to build muscle.
+In contrast, adjustable dumbbell training is typically limited to a few basic movements.
+For these reasons, kettlebells are often preferred for building muscle.

 5 Dynamic Kettlebell Shoulder Workouts